Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We propose the Effective Information Criterion (EIC), a measure of structural plausibility for symbolic regression formulas with interpretations from numerical analysis and information-processing perspectives.
-Unlike complexity-based metrics, EIC detects unreasonable structures that affect interpretability.
-It improves heuristic search-based SR by steering away from unreasonable formulas, enhances generative methods by filtering implausible samples, and aligns well with expert judgments for interpretability.
+We propose the Effective Information Criterion (EIC), a metric to quantify the structural stability of symbolic regression formulas.
+EIC measures the amplification of inherent rounding noise during recursive calculation, offering a grounded interpretation from both numerical precision and signal-processing perspectives.
+Unlike traditional complexity-based metrics, EIC effectively evaluates structural rationality and detects ill-conditioned structures that render formulas physically implausible.
+Our results demonstrate that integrating EIC can steer search-based SR methods away from irrational formulas to yield superior Pareto frontiers and can boost the sample efficiency of generative SR methods by filtering implausible samples.
+Furthermore, EIC aligns with human expert preference for interpretability in 70\% of cases, validating structural stability as a critical prerequisite for human-perceived interpretability.
 Despite its effectiveness, several avenues remain for future work.
 First, integrating EIC guidance with pre-trained model guidance may further boost performance.
-Second, analyzing EIC at each subformula, rather than only the maximum, could more precisely identify redundant or unreasonable structures, enabling finer-grained evaluation.
+Second, analyzing EIC at each subformula, rather than only the maximum, may more precisely identify redundant or unreasonable structures, enabling finer-grained evaluation.
 Finally, in complex systems where simple microscopic rules produce emergent macroscopic behaviors, such as phase transitions, it remains to be studied whether the resulting dynamics formulas retain low EIC scores.